wix/stylable/packages/stylable.io/docs/references/variables.md

 ```

 ## Advanced variable types
-You can use Stylable custom types when defining a variable.
-When the variable is consumed, new capabilities are exposed including being able to provide multiple values to the one variable.
+You can use Stylable custom types when defining a variable to group multiple values under a shared context.
+This gives you a better way to define and manage variables in your stylesheet.

 Stylable does this by utilizing a type function in the variable definition and passing additional arguments to the `value()` function.